Idaho Woman Pleads Guilty To Conspiracy And Filing False Tax Returns

 According to the indictment, which was returned Nov.
 10, 2011, and which Ms. Jones does not contest, she was part of a false tax refund scheme that was national in scope, causing the filing of tax returns for at least 180 clients from 30 different states, requesting more than $120 million worth of fraudulent tax refunds.
 Clients of the scheme collectively filed more than 380 tax returns, mostly from tax year 2008 but also for other tax years, falsely reporting the amount of their personal debt obligations as both income and as federal tax withholding.
 They falsely reported this information on IRS Forms 1099-OID, which were filed by Jones based on information provided by the clients.
 Jones operated her tax return preparation business under the names PMDD Services LLC and Forever Grace LLC.

 Smith, a resident of Hidden Hills, Calif., and a former resident of Cincinnati, has admitted that he filed a false 2007 individual income tax return prepared by Jones.
 He sought a fraudulent tax refund of $208,312, which the IRS mistakenly paid.
+As part of his plea agreement, Smith agreed that he filed or caused the filing of more than $7 million worth of these false “OID” claims with the IRS.
 Previously, another PMDD Services client, Philip Butcher, formerly of Rogers, Ark., pleaded guilty to one count of filing a false claim for a refund.
 According to court documents in that case, Butcher filed two tax returns reporting his loans as OID income and tax withholding, claiming tax refunds totaling $1,456,696.